 - Many local habitats for birds of prey are currently protected by EU directives, the loss of which, after Brexit, could present significant long-term risks for our local wildlife and natural environment.
 Please write to your MP to ask how they will ensure the same level of legal protection for our internationally important species and Local Wildlife Sites after Brexit.
 Visit our Brexit webpage for more information about this, and please email any replies you receive to us here.

-- Tell others about the impact of rodenticide (see details below in ‘The Evidence and References’– help to spread the message about the impact of this chemical on local wildlife and the environment.
+- Tell others about the impact of rodenticide (see details on our Evidence and References page – help to spread the message about the impact of this chemical on local wildlife and the environment.